Travels with V

 Our bus problems are not over.
-After two days in cool Cuenca we decide to go back across the border to Peru, this time to the airport of Tumbes for a quick transport to Lima.
+After two days in cool Cuenca we decide to again across the border to Peru.
+This time our goal is the airport of Tumbes where we can get a quick transport to Lima.
 But there are no buses going from Cuenca to Tumbes.
 And all buses for Peru are night buses.

 This is a bad situation because we know about the problematic border crossing at Huaquillas.
-We can either take a taxi from there to Tumbes, but we have to wait there a couple of hours for a morning cab, the night rides are too dangerous.
+We can take a taxi from there to Tumbes, but we have to wait a couple of hours for a morning cab, the night rides are too dangerous.
 Or we can continue with the bus, go past Tumbes and all the way down to Mancora again.
-And from there take a taxi to Tumbes.
-A total of eleven hours on bus and taxi.
+And from there take a taxi north again to Tumbes.
+That will be a total of eleven hours on bus and taxi.
 It sounds crazy, but that what we do.
 Staying in Huaquillas in the middle of the night is the worst option of all.

 “The Airport is closed!”